ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 # Protocol Overview

-The issuance protocols defined in this document emody the core of Privacy Pass.
+The issuance protocols defined in this document embody the core of Privacy Pass.
 Clients receive TokenChallenge inputs from the redemption protocol ({{AUTHSCHEME, Section 2.1}}) and use the issuance protocols to produce corresponding Token values ({{AUTHSCHEME, Section 2.2}}).
 The issuance protocol